Second Time Winner At Vegan Sausage Awards

 The fifth annual Vegan Sausage Awards, took place on 26th June, and a new category of plant-based meat alternatives were added to the usual sausage categories.
 It is a delight to be able to increase the Sausage Award categories and showcase the many delicious plant-based pastrami and other deli meats made here in Aotearoa.

-The Supreme Winner once again was Plan*t with their incredible Spicy Chorizo.
+The Supreme Winner once again was Plan*t, but this time with their incredible Spicy Chorizo.
 The judges agreed it had a “good casing, the outside was crispy, whilst the inside was soft and juicy.
 Good fat content.”

 Sausage and deli meat alternative makers from all over New Zealand entered this year’s awards, and the judges had a monumental task of choosing the best bangers and delicious deli plant meats.
 Jasbir “Jazz” Kaur, multi-award-winning executive chef & trainer, creator of the new series “Ignite the Chef in You” and President of the NZ Chef Association Auckland, worked with Plabita Florence, owner and chef of Forest, one of only two vegetarian restaurants in the country to receive a hat at the Cuisine Good Food Awards 2022.
 She was also named Evolving Woman in Food for 2023.
 The final chef judge was Fred Wong, who has worked all over the world, from 3 star Michelin restaurants right down to street food vending.
 They were joined by celebrity judge, vegan comedian Tom Sainsbury, who has learned a great deal about what to look for in a sausage from his previous judging duties.